Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Setting the parameter `SignaturesForAutomappedAndAdditionalMailboxes` to `true` allows the software to detect automapped and additional mailboxes.
 Signatures can be deployed for these types of mailboxes, but they can not be set as default signatures due to technical restrictions in Outlook.

 The software is created for Exchange environments.
-Non-Exchange mailboxes can not have OOF messages or group signatures, but common and mailbox specific signatures.
+Non-Exchange mailboxes can not have OOF messages, group or replacement variable specific signatures, but common and mailbox specific signatures.
 # 6. Group membership
 Per default, the software considers all static security and distribution groups of group scopes global and universal the currently processed mailbox belongs to.